Overview

 - students assessing their peers.

-Students develop self-critical and independent learning when you involve them in interpreting and judging their own learning performance.
-With proper training and support, their interpretations and judgments about their own and their peers' learning performances are marginally more consistent and reliable than those of multiple sessional tutors.
-Being involved in the process of assessment is a useful learning activity in its own right.
+Students develop self-critical and independent learning when they are involved in interpreting and judging their own learning performance.
+With proper training and support, their interpretations and judgements about their own and their peers' learning performances are marginally more consistent and reliable than those of multiple sessional tutors.
+Being involved in the process of assessment is also a useful learning activity in its own right.
+The nature and purpose of the assessment task will determine who will contribute to the assessment, and how they will determine the final grade.
+A grade is a single indicator of the standard of a student's work, but multiple interpretations of a student's work can contribute to deciding it.

 In the overall management of assessment processes, allow scope for moderating final grades to ensure that they accurately represent each student's demonstrated capabilities and performance.